Nicolas2912/paperless-receipt-automation/README.md

   Notes:
   - Quotes and environment variables are supported and expanded.
-  - On Windows, common paste mistakes like `C:Users...` are auto-repaired.
+  - Windows paste mistakes like `C:Users...` are auto-repaired.

-- `tag_map.json` (optional): map a lowercase merchant name to a single tag name to enforce on upload, e.g.:
+- `tag_map.json` (optional): map a normalized merchant to a single tag name to enforce on upload, e.g.:

   ```json
   {